 Finally their is a page about shanties and sea songs.
 Most were the work songs used by the crews of many of the large sailing ships in the 18th and 19th centuries.
 Although the majority of these were used after the Golden Age of Piracy, some are based on songs and melodies of that time period.
 They have been added to give visitors a sense of life aboard these old sailing vessels.
 In contrast, the background music playing on this website is purely there to set a tone for the subject matter, and is more modern and popular in style.
 Some tunes may not even be related to piracy.
 If you find the embedded background music on this site annoying, than lower your volume... if ye can.

 WARNING!!
 This website was not designed as entertainment for young children and such.
 It was made with the help of me crew, who being a vile bunch of drunken rogues and sinful scoundrels.
 Pages may contain material that might be offensive to some.
 So if you can't swim with the sharks, or easily become sea-sick, than you best stay out of these waters.
 Parents your child's guidance is mandatory, else ye be keelhauled!!
-UPDATE: June 6,2015 - I just added a couple of pirates to the biographies page this week, also some tunes to the Sea Shanties page last week.
+UPDATE: Oct 18,2015 - Just added a couple of new links to the pirate games page this week.
 Check back here for more updates.
 Meanwhile, gather round a keg of rum and enjoy your stay.
 But you better keep a weather eye open... as there be treacherous waters ahead.
 Watch your step around here matey... least ye meet yer doom.

 Brethren of the Coast is a non-profit site which was created

 solely for those interested in 'Piracy of Old' on the high seas.